-The Sustainability Task Force (STF) is a university advisory body made up of approximately 70 members, tasked with developing recommendations for new policies and practices that improve NYU's environmental performance and foster a campus culture of sustainability.
+The Sustainability Task Force (STF) is a university advisory body made up of students, faculty, staff, and alumni charged with improving NYU's environmental performance and fostering a campus culture of sustainability.

-The Task Force was established in October 2006, when Executive Vice President Michael Alfano announced the launch of a university-wide initiative that also included the creation of the Sustainability Fund and the largest purchase of wind energy by a US university.
+The STF was established in October 2006, when Executive Vice President Michael Alfano announced the launch of a university-wide initiative, which included the creation of the Sustainability Fund, plans for renovation of NYU's cogeneration power plant facility, hired full-time sustainability staff, and the largest purchase of wind energy by any US university.